 This presents serious problems for housing growth in the county: with more houses come more people and with more people come more sewage and therefore more phosphate in the rivers.
 Unless something can be done, Herefordshire Council’s plans for new housing risks being unlawful.

 When the Council was finalising its new Local Plan Core Strategy in 2015, it tackled this problem by creating a Nutrient Management Plan (NMP) to get all phosphate levels within the ceilings by 2027 at the latest, even allowing for the extra phosphate generated by the new housing included in the Core Strategy.
 And it set up a Board to ‘deliver’ the NMP.
 On this basis the Core Strategy was accepted as legal by a government inspector and came into force in October 2015.

-Now, over two years on, what progress is the Board making towards the critical 2027 target?
+Now, over three years on, what progress is the Board making towards the critical 2027 target?

-The good news is that Herefordshire CPRE has done the EA’s job for it and commissioned an expert to extract the raw data from the EA’s website for every current sampling point in the Upper Wye and Lugg catchment inside Herefordshire and turn the data into a set of easily read graphs and a map.
+In 2017, out of frustration, CPRE Herefordshire did the EA's job for it and commissioned an expert to extract the raw data from the EA’s website for every current sampling point in the Upper Wye and Lugg catchment inside Herefordshire and turn the data into a set of easily read graphs and a map.
 You can look at it here (red points are over the ceiling, green are under.
-Click on each point to bring up the graph for that point): Map of phosphate data
+Click on each point to bring up the graph for that point) : Map of phosphate data

 By clicking on any of the points you can bring up a time graph of sampling results for that point.
 Individual samples can vary from month to month, so to help establish whether there is any definable trend over time, the graph includes a 12-month moving average as a red line.
 So far there seems to be no clear trend of improvement across the catchment since 2015 - despite the invaluable work done by the Wye and Usk Foundation and other local environmental groups in helping farmers reduce phosphate run-off from their land.